TransmitSecurity/auth0-bindid-account-link-extension/README.md

 ### Update Universal Login Page

-In order to limit the allowed connections in the account linking, add the following to your universal login page config (found **Universal Login->Login Tab**):
+In order to limit the allowed connections in the account linking, add the following to your universal login page config (found **Branding->Universal Login->Login Tab**):

 1. Define the allowed connections at the start of the script:
 ```js